OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Notation and Preliminaries

-We review the KV caching mechanism in transformer-based LLM inference, focusing on the prefill, decoding, and cache eviction phases.
+We review the KV caching mechanism in transformer-based LLMs, focusing on the prefill, decoding, and cache eviction phases.
 Bold capital letters denote matrices, and bold lowercase letters with subscripts denote row vectors.
 For clarity, we omit the batch, head, and layer indices.